OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 Finnish Food Authority: https://www.ruokavirasto.fi/en/animals/animal-health-and-diseases/animal-diseases/wildlife/chronic-wasting-disease-cwd-in-cervids/
 In Finland there were only three cases which I have provided them in the R code

 Global Animal Disease Information System (EMPRES-i): https://empres-i.apps.fao.org/diseases

+I downloaded by hand in comma-separated values (CSV) format.
+Between the period 2018 and 2023.

 WOAH: https://www.woah.org/en/home/ (SharePoint).
 This is easy to access it by contacting them through the link provided here and they provide or give you permission to access the data.